sathvika-balabhadra/Loan-Prediction/README.md

 ## Credit Based Loan Prediction

-This project predicts loan approval status for applicants using machine learning models.
-The goal is to demonstrate end-to-end ML workflow including data preprocessing, feature engineering, model training, evaluation, and prediction.
+A machine learning project that predicts loan approval status for applicants based on demographic, financial, and employment data.
+It demonstrates end-to-end ML workflow including data cleaning, feature engineering, model training, evaluation, and generating test predictions.
+Multiple algorithms are compared to select the best-performing model, and the notebook is ready to run in Google Colab or Jupyter.

 ## Dataset
 The dataset contains information about loan applicants, including demographic, financial, and employment details.